Volunteering At Henry Kendall Cottage

 We require the following:

-- front-of-house staff that interact with our visitors
+- front-of-house staff to interact with our visitors

 - administrative staff that help with our paperwork and documentation